What is a Molecular Biology Degree?

 What Can You Do with a Molecular Biology Degree?

-A Molecular Biology degree opens up various career opportunities in research, healthcare, biotechnology, and more.
+A molecular biology degree opens up various career opportunities in research, healthcare, biotechnology, and more.
 Each of the following careers may require additional qualifications or specialization depending on the role and industry.

 • Molecular Biologist: Molecular biologists conduct research to understand how molecules like DNA, RNA, and proteins interact within cells.
 They work in academic, government, or private research labs to study genetic functions, disease mechanisms, and cellular processes.